Information & Responsibilities

 • Imports data into Admissions database from external sources.

-• Resolves system duplicates and performs regular checks of Admissions and Financial Aid databases.
+• Resolves system duplicates and performs regular checks of Admissions databases.

-• Oversees the daily import of data from Admissions database (Hobsons Connect) to Institute SIS (Ellucian Colleague).
+• Coordinates the daily import of data from Admissions database (Hobsons Connect) to Institute SIS (Ellucian Colleague).

 • Assists in development and maintains process documentation for Admissions, Financial Aid and Enrollment Management.

-• Troubleshoots systems issues from students, faculty, and staff, and elevates complex issues to manager for resolution.
+• Troubleshoots systems issues and elevates complex issues to manager for resolution.

-• Serves as a backup for reception desk in Financial Aid and Admissions Offices.
+• Serves as a backup for reception desk in Admissions Offices.

 • Provides administrative or event support as needed.